RichardSichengZhao/R-EpiNetPerco/README.md

 The problem is the restarting time is much longer for large degree vertices at the beginning.
 The sampling technique should be similar with Algorithm 2.1.

-### RandomNetworkGenerator_Algorithm4.R (In Developing, not uploaded yet): Asymptotic Uniform Algorithm based on M. Bayati, J.H.
+### RandomNetworkGenerator_Algorithm4.R (Developing in Progress, not uploaded yet): Asymptotic Uniform Algorithm based on M. Bayati, J.H.
 Kim & A. Saberi
 Theoretically, this algorithm seems to be the "best" in general large enough networks.
 It does not require sampling techniques for the simulation results, thus guarantee asymptotically uniform, but require a relatively strict condition on network size, based on maximal degree of the sequence.
 So it might still be not ideal for smaller size networks or networks with long tail degree distribution, thus other algorithm are still useful in application.